 5) You can list now and require the buyer of your home to include a seller condition.
 Their offer is contingent until you find a home.

-6) Encourage listing their home and assure them that we can counter with a reverse contingency if we receive an offer.
+6) Encourage listing their home and assure them we can counter with a reverse contingency if we receive an offer.

-8) Tell the seller they can require a “seller kick-out clause” in any negotiated contract allowing the seller to terminate or extend the agreement if they cannot find a home within “X” days of the agreement date.
+8) Tell the seller they can require a “seller kick-out clause” in any negotiated contract, allowing the seller to terminate or extend the agreement if they cannot find a home within “X” days of the agreement date.

-9) List your home; in the listing, we state that “the seller is on the hunt for their replacement home and would like a post-closing occupancy agreement otherwise known as a “rent back.”
+9) List your home; in the listing, we state that “the seller is on the hunt for their replacement home and would like a post-closing occupancy agreement otherwise known as a ‘rent back.”

 This allows the seller to stay in your home for up to 60 days while you contract your new home.
 Some buyers may be in a similar situation and would be flexible on their move-in date.